bedrock-adam/discord_cli/readme.md

 # Discord CLI

-Discord CLI is an (incomplete) shell implementation of the discord API, implemented in ruby.
+Discord CLI is an (incomplete) shell interface to the discord API, implemented in ruby.

 ## Prerequisites